Our research is editorially independent but we may earn a commission for purchases made through our links.

 Built into the Tertiary Ojo Alamo sandstone cliffs in New Mexico, Kokopelli’s Cave is one of the few other options of its kind in the entire U.S. If you’re looking for a remote stay without leaving America’s borders, it’s hard to find better than this.
 Set 70 feet beneath the ground, in the Four Corners area, guests have to travel across a rough dirt road, walk down a sloping path, and finally climb a ladder, to reach the cave house that’s built into the vertical cliffs of Tertiary Ojo Alamo sandstone overlooking the La Plata River 300 feet below.
 Not only does it offer the tranquility and solitude of cave-dwelling, but unparalleled views of stunning southwest sunsets overlooking all four states that make up the Four Corners: New Mexico, Utah, Arizona and Colorado.

-Located just outside of Granada, renowned for housing the Alhambra, the white washed facades of the Cuevas Pedro Antonio de Alarcon hotel make it hard to tell that you’re actually walking right into one of the original inhabited caves of Guadix.
-Not only will you enjoy a very unique stay, but panoramic views over Guadix and the Sierra Nevada, as well as access to an outdoor swimming pool, a restaurant and bar, which are all on site.
+Located just outside of Granada, renowned for housing the Alhambra, the whitewashed facades of the Cuevas Pedro Antonio de Alarcon hotel make it hard to tell that you’re actually walking right into one of the originally inhabited caves of Guadix.
+Not only will you enjoy a very unique stay, but panoramic views over Guadix and the Sierra Nevada, as well as access to an outdoor swimming pool, a restaurant and bar, which are all on-site.
 Each cave has rustic-style décor with red clay and white-washed walls, along with a fireplace, kitchenette and satellite TV.